Inventitech/phd-thesis-template/README.md

 There are three document options to the provided dissertation.cls style -- be sure to use `print` when sending to the printer.

 Mac users will have to install the Libertinus and Inconsolata fonts on their systems.

+## Version

+This template is based on commit `ff9d073` of TU Delft's template (dissertation template from July 2nd, 2015, strangely referred to in the TeX document as '2013/07/08 v1.0 TU Delft dissertation class'), which was the latest available on 13-11-2018.